BEETROOT is one of those foods that is increasingly popping up on my FOOD JOURNEY.

-Beetroot is one of those really versatile foods that keeps popping up on my food journey and has grown in my estimation – I now really olive it.
+I never took to it before, but I now really LOVE it.
 The trouble is most of us are stuck with the taste and image of that ‘stuff” from our childhood – the pickled variety that went with Sunday salad: iceberg lettuce, tomatoes, cucumber and salad cream.
 I loved a segment of Jamie Oliver ‘At Home’ where he did a spoof on this salad and then, at the end, threw the iceberg lettuce in the air and then blasted it with a double-barrel shotgun.
 My Aunty Phil, the gods bless her, even had a speciality of pickled beetroot with raspberry jelly!!!!.
 Forget about all of that, I am about to convert the unconverted – here goes.

 |River Cottage Beetroot Brownies|

-These are very good.
-I saw Hugh Fernlay-Whittingstall on his ‘River Cottage’ TV programme rise to the challenge of making a whole meal (3 courses) from beetroot.
+THESE ARE VERY GOOD I saw Hugh Fearnley-Whittingstall on his ‘River Cottage’ TV programme rise to the challenge of making a whole meal (3 courses) from beetroot.
 This was one of them.

 250g chocolate (70% cocoa solids)

 Melt chocolate and butter together in large pan on low heat.
 Cool

 Beat together eggs and sugar.